Topface/ansible-chronos_task/README.md

-# topface.marathon_chronos_task
+# topface.chronos_task

-Deploy [Chronos](https://airbnb.github.io/chronos/) tasks on chronos that is running on marathon.
-Marathon ensures that Chronos is always up and Chronos ensures that your cron jobs are working.
+Deploy [Chronos](https://airbnb.github.io/chronos/) tasks from ansible.

 Use [topface.marathon_app](https://github.com/Topface/ansible-marathon_app)
-to deploy Chronos on marathon.
+to deploy Chronos on Marathon
+and [marathoner](https://github.com/bobrik/marathoner) to make Chronos available on well-known host and port.
+Feel free to use any other path to set `chronos_url`.

 ## Usage